The Modern Farmer: The National Federation of Colored Farmers (NFCF)

 The goals of the NFCF were to increase agricultural entrepreneurship profits in African American farmers by creating cooperatives that allowed them to increase African American farmer access to urban industrial cities' wholesale markets in the Great Lakes, particularly Chicago.
 They also desired to ensure members could be viable and profitable farmers that owned their own land.

 The federation required membership at a cost of $5.00 for a year.
 That gave members access to a cooperative that would market produce and purchase farm supplies for resale at reduced rates.
 There was an additional $1 subscription for the Modern Farmer, which was only available to members of the NFCF.
 Membership in NFCF was primarily land owning farmers due to these costs.

 The NFCF formed local chapters of buying and selling distribution cooperatives.
 In 1929, the first local NFCF chapter was established in Howard, Mississippi, of about thirty tenant farmers and sharecroppers.
 The organization's membership expanded across the South and it began publishing The Modern Farmer.
 There were initial membership units in Alabama, Arkansas, Georgia, Louisiana, southeast Missouri and Tennessee.
 Most chapters were along the Mississippi and Ohio river valleys; in Mississippi river delta counties, Missouri, Arkansas and Tennessee.
 Cooperatives were the method the NFCF used to increase agricultural entrepreneurship profits, cooperatives are organizations owned and run jointly by its members, who share the profits and benefits, so members had a degree of ownership and shares in the sales.
 In a time of limited markets and little pricing control for Black farmers this was a way to ensure fair pricing for buying and selling goods and more market control.

 James P. Davis worked with government officials and extension offices to try and ensure Black farmers received government loans.
-He was appointed a special field agent by Cully A. Cobb, administrator of the for the Agricultural Adjustment Administration (AAA) Cotton Section in the lower South, and travelled the lower South relaying complaints to policy makers in Washington, D.C. about Black farmers not receiving loans or information.
+He was appointed a special field agent by Cully A. Cobb, administrator of the Agricultural Adjustment Administration (AAA) Cotton Section in the lower South, and travelled the lower South relaying complaints to policy makers in Washington, D.C. about Black farmers not receiving loans or information.

 The NFCF had annual conventions that over time were attended by political officials.
 The ninth annual convention was attended by 4 representatives appointed by governors in Colorado, Oklahoma, Illinois and Iowa.

 NFCF was often written about in the Chicago Defender's Farmers' Column.
 They formed a credit corporation in 1932 to make loans to members to ensure they could earn a good living.